i-love-coffee-i-love-tea/audogombleed.sh/docs/dev/adr/011-formalize-config-grammar.md

 * Good, because `validate-config.sh` is a thin wrapper — no separate AWK script.
 * Good, because the grammar doc can evolve independently of the ADR.
 * Neutral, because the grammar must be kept in sync with the AWK parser.
-  The release hook `11-validate-example-config.sh` catches drift.
+  The release hook `14-validate-config.sh` catches drift.

 ### Confirmation

 * `mycli --cli-validate-config` passes on a valid config.
+* `validate-config.sh dev.conf` passes.
 * `validate-config.sh example.conf` passes.
 * The grammar doc is reviewed when the AWK parser changes.